-Dr. Robert Barylski is a retired associate professor in the Department of Government and International Relations at USF Sarasota and former Dean of the university.
-An expert on civil-military relations in Russia, he is the author of The Soldier in Russian Politics 1988-1996: Duty, Dictatorship and Democracy under Gorbachev and Yeltsin.
+Dr. Robert V. Barylski is a retired associate professor in the Department of Government and International Relations at USF Sarasota and, prior to his retirement, former Dean of the University.
+An expert on civil-military relations in Russia, he published The Soldier in Russian Politics 1988-1996: Duty, Dictatorship and Democracy under Gorbachev and Yeltsin (1998; Kindle edition, 2018).

-Dr. Barylski holds an undergraduate degree in political science from Brown University and graduate degrees in Russian area studies and political science from Harvard.
-He has previously spoken to SILL audiences on the rise of tycoons in the Russian economy and the relationships between Russia, China and Iran.
+Dr. Barylski has an undergraduate degree in political science from Brown University and graduate degrees in Russian area studies and political science from Harvard University.